YanhuiJessica/YanhuiJessica.github.io/content/posts/superfluid_protocol.md

 - **Static Balance** equivalent to the usual ERC20 token balance
 - **Real-Time Balances** the individual impact (positive / negative) that each Super Agreement has on an account's balance (information grabbed through the Host contract)
+- Super tokens will *always* have 18 decimals

 #### Wrapper